-In 2018, Nolan, of the Preemie Brothers, had a birthday wish for his 6 year old birthday.
+In 2018, Nolan, the preemie hero of the Preemie Brothers, had a birthday wish for his 6 year old birthday.
 His wish was to raise money to donate more Lulla dolls to the NICU he spent 131 days in when he was born!

 So he started a Facebook fundraiser where he raised enough money to buy 20 dolls.
 He loves to volunteer and help others.
 We couldn't believe their ears when hearing this news.
 So we decided to donate 20 additional dolls to the cause.
 Nolan brought 40 dolls to the NICU, giving more premature babies a chance to get a Lulla doll.

 In November 2019, we are working with Preemie Brothers again.
 This great family has started a GoFundMe crowdfunding effort to raise money for purchasing Lulla dolls.
 All the dolls purchased will be donated to their two local NICU’s in Sioux Falls South Dakota.